Patch Iron On Instructions

-- Carefully position your design and cover the design with thin pressing cloth or baking parchment paper.
+- Carefully position your design and cover the design with a thin pressing cloth or baking parchment paper.

 - Press straight down for 45-50 seconds with constant pressure (not back & forth), then turn the garment inside out and repeat the process.

-- You will need to lift, reposition, and press the iron halfway through each press to make sure your iron steam holes were not above a stone causing it not to receive pressure it needs for adherence.
+- You will need to lift, reposition, and press the iron halfway through each press to make sure your iron steam holes were not above a stone causing it not to receive the pressure it needs for adherence.

 - If you see that some rhinestones didn’t stick as you peel the plastic off, carefully lay it back down in the same position and try a higher heat for a little longer and make sure you are waiting until it is FULLY cooled down before peeling the plastic off.